-Socorro's history dates to 1680 and is significant on the local, state, and national levels, attracting visitors from all over the country, as well as international visitors.
+Socorro's history dates back to 1680 and is significant on the local, state, and national levels, attracting visitors from all over the country, as well as international visitors.
+The City is home to several unique historic sites and is adjacent to the Ysleta del Sur Pueblo reservation, as identified on Figure 4-1.
 The City, property owners, and community members are committed to maintaining and enhancing the cultural, historical, and environmental resources contributing to Socorro's identity.
-Five significant historic sites identified on Figure 4-1 have received their formal historic designation and are being preserved through public and private funding sources.